hemz0725/food-delivery-analytics/questions.md

 **Q36 · Operations**
 Are there any orders with status 'Cancelled' in the orders table that somehow still have a record in the deliveries table?
 What does this mean operationally — payment refund risk, data pipeline bug, or both?

-> ⚠ **Trap:** A cancelled order with a delivery record is a serious data anomaly.
-A naive join can hide this entirely.

 ---